-This easy but elegant recipe is adapted from the Presidents Pub in Washington, Pennsylvania, where the chefs roast a whole local lamb rack to a tender medium-rare.
-On the grill, the meat picks up a smoky, charred exterior—a perfect contrast to its juicy pink center.
+This recipe is adapted from the “lamb lollipops” at Presidents Pub in Washington, Pennsylvania, where the chefs roast local racks of lamb to a tender medium-rare.
+On the grill, the ribs pick up a smoky, charred exterior—a perfect contrast to its juicy pink center.

 - One 2¼-lb. rack of lamb, trimmed and frenched